hyundopark/coding-library/README.md

 # Snippets
-### Samples of the project I worked on recently.
-MERN Stack.
+### Samples of the project I worked on recently using MERN stack.
 #### Dropdown Component
 * Reusuable.
 * Dynamically update the list as the database changes.